 If it has been necessary from time to time to intervene on this question, to reiterate the value of the Angelic Doctor’s insights and insist on the study of his thought, this has been because the Magisterium’s directives have not always been followed with the readiness one would wish.
 In the years after the Second Vatican Council, many Catholic faculties were in some ways impoverished by a diminished sense of the importance of the study not just of Scholastic philosophy but more generally of the study of philosophy itself.
 I cannot fail to note with surprise and displeasure that this lack of interest in the study of philosophy is shared by not a few theologians.

-So follow the great advice of the great Pope, and all of the Church’s Magisterium.
+We should follow the great advice of the great Pope, and all of the Church’s Magisterium.
 The novelist Flannery O’Connor said that she read one article before bed each night.
 Not a bad way to end the day.
 One way or the other, delve a little into the mind of the great Thomas, and say a prayer for all those trying to get the truth across to a world so immersed in falsity.
 We could use a lot more of his precision and clarity to cut through the current obfuscatory and mendacious fog.
 The truth will indeed set us free.